GoodClover/ohno-OSM/ohno.md

 ... you'll get 100 conflicts on your next upload.

-... someone adds a thousand not-quite rectangular buildings.

-... someone tags draws a road through a house.
+... someone draws a road through a house.

 ... you switch to Maxar imagery.

-... someone changes a building name to the romanised form
+... someone changes a building name to the romanised form.

 ... someone forgets to tag a way as a building.